CollarNetworks/docs/economics/points-program.md

 > *Notional amount is based on the USD value of the underlying asset at the time of loan origination or roll.*

+### Where to track points

+You can track your points and access your unique referral link [here](https://app.fuul.xyz/incentives/votre-protocol).
+Once you're on the site, connect your wallet to see your points.
+> Please ensure you connect the **same wallet** used for your loan activity on Votre.
+Points are tracked based on your on-chain wallet address.

 ---

 ### Anti-Airdrop Farming Policy